Knowledge base

 - HTML pages will be cached for one week.

-Adjust these durations according to the frequency of updates to your resources.
+Adjust these durations according to the update frequency of your resources.

 Close the configuration section: